DeepLink-org/transformers/docs/source/en/model_doc/esm.md

 [Sylvain](https://huggingface.co/sgugger), with a big thank you to Nikita Smetanin, Roshan Rao and Tom Sercu for their help throughout the process!

-## Usage tips

-- ESM models are trained with a masked language modeling (MLM) objective.
-- The HuggingFace port of ESMFold uses portions of the [openfold](https://github.com/aqlaboratory/openfold) library.
+The HuggingFace port of ESMFold uses portions of the [openfold](https://github.com/aqlaboratory/openfold) library.
 The `openfold` library is licensed under the Apache License 2.0.

-## Resources
+## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)
 - [Token classification task guide](../tasks/token_classification)